Muslim Brotherhood: France

 The brotherhood's build-up in France started with Union des organisations islamiques en France (UOIF) which later changed its name to Musulmans de France.
 The organization primarily consisted of foreign students who entered France from Tunisia and Morocco.
 By 2020, there were 147 mosques and 18 Islamic schools associated with the brotherhood.
-UOIF has about 50 000 members distributed among 200 member organizations.
+UOIF has about 50,000 members distributed among 200 member organizations.

 The Brotherhood pursues a communitarianist philiosophy and works against Muslims adopting liberal lifestyles and becoming assimilated into French society.
 In the long term, they aim towards entering politics by increasing the number of Muslims until they can form a political party of their own.

+In January 2026, the French National Assembly adopted a non-binding resolution calling on the European Union to assess whether the Muslim Brotherhood should be added to the EU's list of terrorist organisations.
+The resolution urged EU institutions to examine the movement's activities and networks in Europe, citing concerns about its ideological influence and alleged links to extremist currents.
+According to various sources, the vote reflected growing scrutiny in France of the Muslim Brotherhood's role in civil society and its perceived challenge to secular and republican values, while government officials emphasised that the measure did not amount to an immediate designation and that any EU-level decision would require a legal assessment and consensus among member states.

 Germany

 The Islamic Community of Germany (de: Islamische Gemeinschaft in Deutschland e.V, IGD) being constituent and founding organisation of the MB umbrella organisation FIOE, the MB is active in Germany with the IGD as a proxy.
 IGD members take care to not publicly declare their affiliation to the MB.